farasatkhan/ATM-Simulation-System/README.md

 # ATM-Simulation-System
+The Project is created using Assembly Language with the help of Irvine Library.

 ## Project Description:
 Automated Teller Machine (ATM) Simulation will simulate real world ATM machines.
 The ATM Simulation will allow customer console for interaction with the customer, a slot for depositing money, a way to withdraw an amount.
 The ATM simulation will generate a customer receipt when a user withdraws an amount.